2022–23 FIS Cup (ski jumping)

 The 2022/23 FIS Cup (ski jumping) was the 18th FIS Cup season in ski jumping for men and the 11th for women.

 Other competitive circuits this season include the World Cup, Grand Prix, Continental Cup, Alpen Cup and New Star Trophy.

 Francisco Mörth from Austria and Sina Arnet from Switzerland were the defending overall champions from the 2021–22 season.

+This season was the last time the FIS Cup competition for women was held.
+From the 2023–24 season, it was merged with the Continental Cup and transformed into the Women's Intercontinental Cup.